code-ga/anime-dubbing-service/README.md

 **Q: Can I add custom voices or languages?**
 A: Yes!
 You can modify `config/tts_config.yaml` to add new Edge-TTS voices or configure F5-TTS for additional languages.

+**Q: Why does PyTorch show CUDA version even with CPU installation?**
+A: PyTorch CUDA/CPU versions are often pre-installed in development environments.
+The base installation uses CPU audio-separator and works on any computer.
+For GPU acceleration, use `uv pip install -e .[gpu]` which includes GPU audio-separator for 2-3x faster processing.

 ### Troubleshooting Questions